Woodsboro Lutheran Church

 Keep these people in your daily prayers

-Carolyn Abrecht, Arvella (Artie) Anders, Kelli Angleberger, Shirley Baker, John Black, Amanda Blank, Jessica Bowers, Juanita Bowers, Mack Burdette, Joan Chesser, Ruby Darner, Sophie Castro-Davis, Peggy Carey, Nancy and Donald Creager, Buck and Bonnie Dixon, Faye Fogle, Stephanie Hammond, Philip Hockman, Bob Hyde, Jana Inskeep, Butch Lewellyn, Robert and Sandy Measell, Kasey Melville, Sue Millione, Millie Miller, Patrick Moseley, Genie Neugebauer, Charlotte Shaffer, Gary Smith, Nancy O. Smith, Mike Stottlemyer, Lincoln Tiemann, Donald Trimmer, Pastor Harry Wolpert, and Tom Yealey
+Carolyn Abrecht, Arvella (Artie) Anders, Kelli Angleberger, Shirley Baker, Larry Beard, Amanda Blank, Jessica Bowers, Mack Burdette, Donna Carbone, Nancy and Donald Creager, Ruby Darner, Bonnie Dixon, Donna Droneburg, Doug Eaves, Shari Eby, Emily Eigenbridem, Ed Esworthy, Dion and Evgeni Gevezovski, Stephanie Hammond, Philip Hockman, Bob Hyde, Jana Inskeep, Chris Johnson, Barbara Keyser, Doris Lenhart, Butch Lewellyn, Rev. Dale Lind, Cathy Long, Sandy Measell, Kasey Melville, Sue Millione, Mark Moler, Patrick Moseley, Genie Neugebauer, Darren Poindexter, Gary Smith, Greg Smith, Mike Stottlemyer, Lincoln Tiemann, Donald Trimmer, Emily Vietti, Pastor Harry Wolpert and Tom Yealey

 Office Hours